1

 Politicians move when they see (a) voters demanding it and (b) political safety.
 Give them both:

-1. Prove public demand: Get 3.5% of the population (280M people) to say “yes” with verified identity.
-Harvard researcher Erica Chenoweth found that every nonviolent campaign with 3.5%+ participation succeeded.
+1. Prove public demand: Get 3.5% of the population64 (280M people) to say “yes” with verified identity.
+Harvard researcher Erica Chenoweth found that every nonviolent campaign64 with 3.5%+ participation succeeded.
 That’s not activism - that’s a mandate.
 Hard to ignore 280 million verified humans.

 2. Prove it’s safe: Peer-reviewed modeling showing every nation gains more in health savings than it loses in military spending.
 Politicians need cover.
 Give them studies to wave around.